Ali al-Akbar ibn Hasan

-Sayyid Ali al-Akbar ibn al-Hasan (سید علي الأكبر بن الحسن) was a Sunni Muslim saint, and according to some historians of genealogy the second son of Imam Hasan al-Askari, the eleventh Imam in Shia Islam.
-His existence was hidden because of contemporary political conflicts with the political leadership of the Abbasids, reaching its peak at that time.
+Sayyid Ali al-Akbar ibn al-Hasan (سید علي الأكبر بن الحسن) was a Sunni Muslim saint, and according to some historians of genealogy the second son of Imam Hasan al-Askari, the eleventh Imam of the Ahlul-Bayt.

 Sayyid Ali al-Akbar is venerated in Sunni and Shiite Islam as the patriarch of various Sufi Saints.

 Introduction

 The genealogical records of some Middle Eastern families, especially from Persia and Khorasan, indicate that 11th Imam had a second son, Sayyid Ali.
 This is supported by the belief of various followers Sufi saints, like the Sunni saints Mir Sayyid Ali Hamadani, Moinuddin Chishti and Bahauddin Naqshband, who were the founders of the Chishtiyya and Naqshbandiyya Sufi orders and also the prominent Sufi Saint Khwaja Maudood Chishti.

 In his Usul al-Kafi, al-Kulayni wrote, "All confirms the claim that Hasan al-Askari had more than one wife, in addition to slave girls, with whom he had relations" and, "when the caliph received news of Imam Hasan al-Askari's illness, he instructed his agents to keep a constant watch over the house of the Imam... he sent some of these midwives to examine the slave girls of the Imam to determine if they were pregnant.
 If a woman was found pregnant she was detained and imprisoned."